discover & work in

 Split is an immersive city that certainly deserves its acclaim.
 The architecture has lived multiple lives and has remained preserved for nearly two millennia at the center of the Old Town in the form of Diocletian’s Palace.
 The impressive and imposing remains of the Roman empire demonstrates architectural wonder mixed with contemporary culture.

-It is not only easy to get lost among the narrow streets and cobblestone alleyways but part of the city’s charm as passageways lead to courtyards with quiet cafes or to the marble-paved promenade that overlooks the water.
-Beaches, hiking paths, cycling trails, and beaches offer more opportunities to enjoy the history, culture, and scenery around Split outside of the historic center.
+With opportunities to work from anywhere, It is not only easy to get lost among the narrow streets and cobblestone alleyways of split but part of the city’s charm as passageways lead to courtyards with quiet cafes or to the marble-paved promenade that overlooks the water.
+Find the different ways to travel around Croatia or relax on the beaches, explore the hiking paths, discover the cycling trails with each offering more opportunities to enjoy the history, culture, and scenery around Split outside of the historic center.
+Look for your ideal Croatia trip with our Croatia Workation Packages.

 Split is another one of Croatia’s most popular destinations.
 In summer, the beaches can be overcrowded, especially during the hottest part of the day and season.
 By planning ahead, by knowing the less popular beaches in the area, or by understanding where the locals go to avoid the major tourist crowds, you can have a better time with a more authentic experience.